(As of December 2017) To learn more about our Campaign and how you can get involved, email us at email@example.com.

 - Who is the architect?
 Is it a green building?

 The KCRW Media Center will accommodate all our staff and will feature long overdue equipment upgrades and an open work environment that fosters creativity and collaboration.
-Our building will seamlessly integrate with the campus, and simultaneously preserve the lively and collaborative atmosphere that KCRW’s current basement offices are famous for.
+Our building will seamlessly integrate with the campus, and simultaneously preserve the lively and collaborative atmosphere that KCRW’s current basement studios are famous for.

 The KCRW Media Center is also LEED Silver Certified and will meet the highest sustainability standards.